The large D limit of General Relativity: Large limit of black holes

 The instability of the dust brane to fragmentation in this limit is easy to establish.
 At any finite $D$, neutral black branes suffer from a Gregory-Laflamme instability to growing inhomogeneities along the worldvolume, and are expected to eventually break up \cite{Lehner:2010pn}.
 The threshold mode at the onset of this instability has been studied at large $D$ in \cite{Kol:2004pn,Asnin:2007rw}, with the result that perturbations with wavelength longer than \beq \lambda_c=\frac{2\pi r_0}{\sqrt{D}}\lp 1+O(D^{-1})\rp \eeq are unstable.
 Thus, when $D\to\infty$ perturbations of arbitrarily short wavelength drive the break up of the brane.
-We will revisit this instability in more detail in section~\ref{sec:GL}.
+Note that the effect occurs at the scale \eqref{larea}.
+In section~\ref{sec:GL} we will revisit this instability in much more detail, and discuss the appearance of the area-length scale \eqref{larea} in \eqref{GLD}.

 For black $p$-branes we can regard $p$ as a parameter that can scale with $D$ in different manners.
 The case of $p\sim O(D^0)$ has been discussed above.
 Another possibility is that $p\sim D$ in such a way that $n=D-p-3$ remains finite, \ie\ we keep fixed the codimension of the brane instead of its worldvolume dimension.
 The gravitational field of these branes remains finite outside the horizon, and so does, too, their energy density and pressure.
 It seems appropriate to regard these black branes as belonging in a different sector of the theory than the infinitely localized ones we are considering so far, as they cannot be produced through processes involving a finite number of the latter.
 Their dynamics appears to be dominated by the degrees of freedom of a Kaluza-Klein reduction down to $n+3$ dimensions.
 Except for a brief mention in the next subsection, we will not consider these branes in the remainder.